 Relationships renew emotional energy

-In the book, the authors give several examples, including that of Jed R., whose main problem lay in the superficiality of his relationships.
-Under the weight of his professional obligations, he had almost no time to devote to his wife, his daughter and his loved ones.
-His relations with his colleagues were pleasant, but lacked any kind of connection and complicity.
+In The Power of Full Engagement, the authors give several examples, including that of Jed R., whose main problem lay in the superficiality of his relationships.
+Under the weight of his professional obligations, he had almost no time to devote to his wife, his daughter, and his loved ones.
+His relations with his colleagues were pleasant but lacked any kind of connection and complicity.